Aniketyadav05/WebD-Projects/README.md

-Here’s a simple README template for your GitHub repository:

----

 # JavaScript Practice Projects

 Welcome to my repository of JavaScript projects!
 This is a collection of projects I created while practicing and learning JavaScript.
 Each project explores different concepts and techniques in JavaScript, helping to improve my understanding of the language and its capabilities.